mikestagney/sorting-tool/README.md

 # Sorting Tool

 Command line app that can sort numbers or text input from the command line.
 Can sort in natural order or by item frequency.
-Uses a generic class so one class handles all data types.
+Uses a generic class so one sorter class handles all data types.

 ## Things learned